Samuel Kalu

-Samuel Kalu Ojim (born 26 August 1997) is a Nigerian professional footballer who plays as winger for EFL Championship club Watford and the Nigeria national team.
+Samuel Kalu Ojim (born 26 August 1997) is a Nigerian professional footballer who plays as winger for Bulgarian First League club Botev Plovdiv.

 Club career

 Kalu started his football career at GBS Academy in Jos, Nigeria.

 AS Trenčín

 On 9 December 2015, Kalu agreed to sign a two-year contract with Slovak side AS Trenčín, a partner club with GBS Academy at the time.
 He made his professional debut for Trenčín against Slovan Bratislava on 27 February 2016.

 Gent

 On 4 January 2017, after his impressive displays in the Slovak League with Trenčín, Kalu was transferred to Belgium top division club KAA Gent.

 Bordeaux

 On 6 August 2018, Kalu signed for Ligue 1 side Bordeaux, signing a five-year contract.
 He was handed the number 10 jersey on arrival.

 On 15 August 2021, Kalu collapsed in a game against Marseille.
 He was able to get up and walk off the pitch with his teammates’ help while holding an ice pack against his head.
 Eight minutes later, he was substituted off for Rémi Oudin.